prophetyy18/ChainIDE-BSC-Master-Class/Week 6/README.md

-# This is Week 6 material
+# Week 6

-It's about how to create a reabse token, and how to achieve rebase system.
+**This week is about how to create a reabse token, and how to achieve the rebase system.**